 Since synchronization can take a few minutes to a few days, depending on the size of the folders being sync'd, it's recommended that IT administrators wait for the first full sync to be successfully complete before rolling the device out to user groups.
 On-boarding users and having them connect to Turbo when the initial sync is in progress can cause file conflicts and duplication.

 10. Limiting Groups added to the device

-Egnyte Connect Desktop App is architected to proxy all user requests through Turbo if the user belongs to the group that is added to the device and if the user is Turbo connected.
+Egnyte Connect Desktop App is designed to proxy all user requests through Turbo if the user belongs to the group that is added to the device and if the user is Turbo connected.
 IT admins are recommended to only add groups of users that are resident in a particular location where the device is deployed.

-For example, consider 2 remote offices (NY and SFO) with Turbo
+For example, consider 2 remote offices (NY and SFO) with Turbo.

-NY Office: /Shared/Sales and users are from the sales group
+NY Office: /Shared/Sales and users are from the sales group.

-SFO Office: /Shared/Marketing and users are from the marketing group
+SFO Office: /Shared/Marketing and users are from the marketing group.

-It is recommended that the NY Turbo only syncs /Shared/Sales and adds users in the sales group while the SFO Turbo only syncs /Shared/Marketing and adds users in the marketing group.
+Bets practices dictate that the NY Turbo only syncs /Shared/Sales and adds users in the sales group while the SFO Turbo only syncs /Shared/Marketing and adds users in the marketing group.

-11. Rolling out Egnyte Connect Desktop App
+11. Rolling out the Egnyte Connect Desktop App

 12. Changing folder selection to be synced